dolthub/dolt/README.md

 * *Decentralized*.
 If I give you a copy of my database, you and I can modify our copies disconnected from each other, and come back together and merge our changes efficiently and correctly days, weeks, or years later.

-- *Incomplete*.
-This is a somewhere between alpha and beta software.
-We are fairly confident in the core format, but major features like queries, concurrency, automatic merging, and GC are not yet implemented.
-Please keep a separate backup of data outside of Noms until we are out of beta.

 ## Setup

 Noms is supported on Mac OS X and Linux.
 Windows usually works, but isn't officially supported.